parallelvirtualcluster/docs/docs/deployment/getting-started.md

     b.
 For disks, all options presented are supported, though the defaults are recommended.

     c.
 For networking, during this initial state we only need a single interface to get basic connectivity and prepare for Ansible.
-Generally speaking, setup and bootstrapping is easier if you have a dedicated "setup" NIC in a network directly reachable by your management host (`upstream` or another network), then allow the `pvc-ansible` system to configure the "main" interfaces from there.
-If this is not possible, you can configure both a bond and a vLAN on top during the installer to pre-configure your `upstream` interface.
-You can use either DHCP (if you are using a dedicated "setup" network) or a static IP (if you are directly configuring the `upstream` network now).
+Generally speaking, setup and bootstrapping is easier if you have a dedicated "setup" NIC in a network directly reachable by your management host ("upstream" or another network), then allow the `pvc-ansible` system to configure the "main" interfaces from there.
+If this is not possible, you can configure both a bond and a vLAN on top during the installer to pre-configure your "upstream" interface.
+You can use either DHCP (if you are using a dedicated "setup" network) or a static IP (if you are directly configuring the "upstream" network now).

         ❕ **NOTE** The installer won't proceed until networking is up.
 If you need to stop and troubleshoot, you can launch another virtual console using Ctrl+Alt+F2 or similar, cancel the installer script, and interrogate the installer environment in more detail.